phaag/nfdump/README.md

 - Support for Cisco Network Based Application Recognition (NBAR).

 - nfpcapd automatically uses TPACKET_V3 for Linux or direct BPF sockets for *BSD.
 This improves packet processing.
 It adds new options to collect MAC and VLAN information if requested as well as the payload of the first packet.
 This creates a lot of new possibilities in oder to process and filter flows, such as __nfdump -r flowfile 'payload content POST'__ nfpcapd can now store flow files locally or can sent them to a remote nfcapd collector.

+- Exports every 60s (by default) summary statistics (metric) to a UNIX socket.
+The corresponding program may be nfinflux to insert these metrics into an influxDB.

+  Use **-m </path/to/socket>** to enable metric export

 ### New programs
 The nfdump program suite has been extended by __geolookup__.
 It allows either